 Dissecting the requirements for specific antioxidant enzymes for ROS resistance

 NRF2 is a stress-responsive transcription factor that directs select transcriptional programs in response to oxidative stimuli.
 NRF2 levels are tightly controlled by KEAP1, which directs NRF2 destruction.
 Our early work demonstrated a critical role for K-Ras induced NRF2 transcription in lung and pancreatic tumor initiation (DeNicola et al. Nature 2011).
 Further, NRF2 and KEAP1 mutations are common in certain cancers, including non-small cell lung cancer, and lead to loss of NRF2 degradation and constitutive NRF2 accumulation, thereby promoting glutathione synthesis, detoxification of reactive oxygen species (ROS) and proliferation.
 Because NRF2 engages both the glutathione- and thioredoxin-dependent antioxidant systems, it raises the question of whether any these semi-redundant systems can be targeted to reverse the resistance to ROS conferred by NRF2 activation.
 We find that the thioredoxin system or superoxide dismutase 1 are required for the resistance to the ROS-generating molecule ß-lapachone, but the glutathione synthesis and catalase are dispensible (Torrente et al., Redox Biology 2020).
 Moreover, using a CRISPR screening approach, we found that targeting enzymes within the thioredox system and the pentose phosphate pathway could sensitize KEAP1 mutant cells to this molecule (Jiang et al., Redox Biology 2022).
-Interestingly, we also found that deleting the mitochondrial superoxide dismutase 2 could also sensitize to ß-lapachone because of a failure to maintain ATP and NADPH.
+Interestingly, we also found that deleting the mitochondrial superoxide dismutase 2 could also sensitize to ß-lapachone due to a failure to maintain ATP and NADPH.

 Understanding the complex roles of NRF2 in tumor progression and metastasis